Mycophenolate Mofetil (CellCept) and Mycophenolate Sodium (Myfortic)

 Mycophenolate can lower the ability of your immune system to fight infections.
 If you develop symptoms of an infection while using this medication, you should stop it and contact your rheumatology provider.

-The most common side effects of mycophenolate are nausea and upset stomach.
-Taking mycophenolate with food often helps prevent side effects such as nausea or stomach pain.
+The most common side effects of mycophenolate are nausea, upset stomach, and stomach pain.
 Other possible side effects include headaches, dizziness, difficulty sleeping, tremor, or rash.
-Prolonged use of mycophenolate may increase risk of some cancers such as lymphomas and skin cancers.
+While taking mycophenolate, regular laboratory monitoring is required to monitor blood counts and liver function.

 Tell Your Rheumatology Provider

-Make sure to notify your other physicians while you are taking this drug.
 Mycophenolate has been associated with birth defects and pregnancy loss.
-If you are pregnant or considering pregnancy, let your doctor know before starting this medication.
+If you are pregnant or considering pregnancy, let your rheumatology provider know before starting this medication.
 Women should discuss birth control with their primary care physicians or gynecologists.
-Breast-feeding should be avoided while taking this medication because the drug can enter breast milk.
+Breastfeeding should be avoided while taking this medication because the drug can enter breast milk.

-Be sure to talk with your rheumatology provider before receiving any vaccines or undergoing any surgeries while taking this medication.
-Live vaccines should be avoided while on this medication and you should discuss updating your vaccinations prior to starting this medication.
-These include the older shingles vaccine (Zostavax); the nasal spray flu vaccine; and other live vaccines such as the measles, mumps, rubella, varicella, and yellow fever vaccines.
+While taking mycophenolate, be sure to talk with your rheumatology provider before receiving any vaccines or undergoing any surgeries.
+Live vaccines should be avoided, and you should discuss updating your vaccinations prior to starting mycophenolate.

-Updated February 2022 by Nina Washington, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2024 by Bhakti Shah, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
 This information is provided for general education only.